dftd3/simple-dftd3/doc/tutorial/first-steps-cli.rst

 ==============================

 In this tutorial we want to compute the interaction energy of a non-covalently bound complex using DFT with D3 dispersion correction.
-For this purpose we are using the forth system from the S66x8 data set.\ :footcite:`golokesh`
+For this purpose we are using the forth system from the S66x8 data set.\ :footcite:`golokesh2022`

 We start by providing the coordinates of the dimer system in xyz format.